mitsu1210/essbaseworkshop/Lab200/LabGuide200.md

 Now, we will perform the rsync command from primary server to secondary server to replicate the files.
 Run the following command on server 1 (primary).
 The ip address below is for the secondary server.

 ```
-rsync -r /var/www/html/ oscommerce@129.146.108.71:/var/www/html/
+rsync -r /var/www/html/ oscommerce@secondary-sercer-ip:/var/www/html/
 ```

 If you go to secondary server, you can see the following files in the /var/www/html directory

 ![](./images/4.png "")

 We have successfully replicated the web server files.
-Similaryly, we can replicate the mysql files as well.
+Similarly, we can replicate the mysql files as well.
 We can do this in many ways:
 * Using rsync as above
 * Using mysql dump utility